Medically Reviewed by Renee A. Alli, MD on February 11, 2021

 What to do: Tell your friend you think it's wrong to steal.
 If they won't stop, find another shopping buddy.
 If they keep shoplifting when you're with them, you could get in trouble, too.

 You finally got your license, but your parents have too many rules that put the brakes on your driving.

 What to do: For now, you need to live with their rules if you want to drive.
 They're probably just trying to keep you safe.
-Over time, you'll win their confidence as they see you being a safe, responsible driver.
+Over time, you'll win their confidence and earn their trust as they see you being a safe, responsible driver.

 (1) Juice Images

 (4) Barros&Barros/The Image Bank